TechLabs-Ruhr/clear-your-mind/README.md

 type in npm start and click enter

 This should run the react application and open it in your default  browser

+To view the data science code, navigate to the data-science folder and open the .ipynb in Juputer Notebook or Google Colab.
+There are 2 .ipynb files which provide detailed explanations within.

+A brief overview of these two files:

+1. Recommender algorithm for questionnaire.ipynb
+    - Contains the recommender algorithm which uses cosine similarity to compare user answers in order to recommend content liked by similar users
+2. Visualize mood tracker data.ipynb
+    - Contains graphs that help users visualize their moods by day of the week and over time.

 Examples